-5.7.1 Interrupt Response Time
+5.4.8.1 Interrupt Response Time

-The interrupt execution response for all the enabled AVR interrupts is five clock cycles minimum.
-After five clock cycles the program vector address for the actual interrupt handling routine is executed.
-During these five clock cycle period, the Program Counter is pushed onto the Stack.
+The interrupt execution response for all the enabled AVR interrupts is four clock cycles minimum.
+After four clock cycles the program vector address for the actual interrupt handling routine is executed.
+During this four clock cycle period, the program counter is pushed onto the stack.
 The vector is normally a jump to the interrupt routine, and this jump takes three clock cycles.
 If an interrupt occurs during execution of a multi-cycle instruction, this instruction is completed before the interrupt is served.
-If an interrupt occurs when the MCU is in sleep mode, the interrupt execution response time is increased by five clock cycles.
+If an interrupt occurs when the MCU is in sleep mode, the interrupt execution response time is increased by four clock cycles.
 This increase comes in addition to the start-up time from the selected sleep mode.

-A return from an interrupt handling routine takes five clock cycles.
-During these five clock cycles, the Program Counter (three bytes) is popped back from the Stack, the Stack Pointer is incremented by three, and the I-bit in SREG is set.
+A return from an interrupt handling routine takes four clock cycles.
+During these four clock cycles, the program counter (two bytes) is popped back from the stack, the stack pointer is incremented by two, and the I-bit in SREG is set.